-Patient isolation/cohort rooms/area must be decontaminated at least daily, this may be increased on the advice of IPCTs/HPTs.
-These areas must be decontaminated using either:
+Patient isolation/cohort rooms/area should be decontaminated at least daily, this may be further increased on the advice of IPCTs/HPTs.
+These areas should be decontaminated using either:

 Increased frequency of decontamination/cleaning schedules should be incorporated into the environmental decontamination schedules for areas where there may be higher environmental contamination rates, for example